wraxilan/rp9unpacker/README.md

 # rp9unpacker
 rp9UnpAckEr unpacks rp9 archives containing amiga files, so the can be used with FS-UAE.

 This project is just my personal playground, but feel free to use it.
-Maybe the program useful to you, but it comes without any warranty.
+Maybe the program is useful to you, but it comes without any warranty.

 Tested on linux only.